-Soft tissue tumors can develop in every type of soft tissue in the body, including nerves, fat, muscle, tendons, the lining of joints, blood vessels, or lymph vessels.
+Soft-tissue tumors can develop in every type of soft tissue in the body, including nerves, fat, muscle, tendons, the lining of joints, blood vessels, or lymph vessels.
 They may be cancerous or benign.
 Cancerous tumors are usually found in the legs and arms, and less frequently in the trunk, abdomen, and head and neck region.

 At UC San Diego Health, patients undergo a thorough evaluation to obtain an accurate diagnosis and staging of any cancer.
 This evaluation may include blood work and imaging studies.
 Your doctor may also recommend a biopsy so tissue samples can be examined by a pathologist under a microscope.
 The type of biopsy will be based on the size and location of the tumor.
 Biopsy types include:

 - Incisional biopsy: The removal of part of a lump or a sample of tissue